Essay: ‘Black Christmas’ 2019 is a world-burning triumph.

 Here’s a story.

 Situated upon a secluded hilltop in Gambier, Ohio, Kenyon College houses an unseen malevolence dating back to 1824.
 Its founder and first president Philander Chase reportedly performed satanic rituals using religious texts, and even in his institute dedication, he wormed references to burnings and sacrifices into misquoted scriptures.
-Possessing a tyrannical leadership style, he soon clashed with faculty, other clergy and the board of trustees, and he resigned from the position on September 9, 1831. [story tip courtesy of colleague and friend Jonathan Keefe]
+Possessing a tyrannical leadership style, he soon clashed with faculty, other clergy, and the board of trustees, and he resigned from the position on September 9, 1831. [story tip courtesy of colleague and friend Jonathan Keefe]

 Chase was not only later excommunicated but was condemned by the Church.
-In rooting through online archives, newspapers and various library collections, Chase’s vile nature and upholding of the patriarchy is quite evident.
+In rooting through online archives, newspapers, and various library collections, Chase’s vile nature and upholding of the patriarchy is quite evident.
 In “Bishop Chase’s Defence of Himself, Against the Late Conspiracy of Gambier, Ohio,” a collection of personal letters to his friends, via Harvard College Library, the beleaguered bishop aggravates his motives further.
 “Kenyon College is like other colleges in some respects, and unlike all in many other respects.
-One fundamental principle in which it differs from all others, is, that the whole institution is Patriarchal,” he writes in a letter dated December 5, 1931.
-“Like Abraham on the plain of Mamre, it hath pitched its tent under the trees of Gambier Hill, it hath its flocks and its herds, and its different families of Teachers, Scholars, Mechanics and Labourers; all united under one head, pursuing one common interest and receiving their maintenance and food from one common source, the funds and farms of the college.”
+One fundamental principle in which it differs from all others, is, that the whole institution is Patriarchal,” he writes in a letter dated December 5, 1831.
+“Like Abraham on the plain of Mamre, it hath pitched its tent under the trees of Gambier Hill, it hath its flocks and its herds, and its different families of Teachers, Scholars, Mechanics, and Labourers; all united under one head, pursuing one common interest and receiving their maintenance and food from one common source, the funds and farms of the college.”

 He continues, “This Patriarchal establishment must, it is obvious, have a Father, and that Father must be clothed with authority to seek and effect the common good.
 Deprive him of this, and the family must come to ruin.
 Guard his power against abuses, but for the common interest, preserve it entire.”

 “Circular of the Professors,” issued by college committee members B.P.
 Aydellot, J.P.
 Bausman, J.B.
-Thomas and J.N.O.
+Thomas, and J.N.O.
 Bailhache, addresses many of Chase’s claims for more power. “….it clogs the operations of college government, depriving it of the consistency and regularity which are so essential to its efficiency – that all which is said in your letter about our possible interference with your Episcopal office is really absurd – and that your allusions to ‘patriarchal’ authority, ‘Abraham,’ ‘the oaks of Mamre’ &c. are mal a propos and delusive.”
 [July 25, 1931]

 In 1906, Kenyon College historian George Franklin Smythe wrote a song called “Philander Chase” to memorialize Chase’s work.
 Here is the opening stanza: